avipatel97/avipatel97.github.io/README.txt

 <script src="https://kit.fontawesome.com/3cc8c7d41e.js" crossorigin="anonymous"></script>

 Things to consider:
--Do I want to have a blog section.
-What wound the posts be?
 -- Use my favorite writings as sections in website blog -Do I just want to make an IG so it's a photo blog?
 I currently don't have enough photos.
 -Do I want to write, long extensive things?
 No. I would rather write small blurbs about daily occurrence.